the-rccg/the-rccg/README.md

 Before that I studied star formation in Andromeda/M31 @ the machine-learning research group at the [Institute for Theoretical Astrophysics](https://www.ita.uni-heidelberg.de/research/klessen/science/starformation.shtml) at the [University of Heidelberg](https://www.uni-heidelberg.de/en).
 Even longer ago, I did my undergraduate degree at the [University of Chicago](https://www.uchicago.edu/) in Physics, with a stint at a Chicago prop-shop inbetween.

-### The code here spans across current research, previous work, and across side projects - mostly focused on numerical simulations, machine learning, bots, and automation.
+### The code here spans across current research, previous work, and side projects - mostly focused on numerical simulations, machine learning, bots, and automation.

 <!-- Talking about you -->